 These elections do not, in any case, threaten the legitimacy of the ruler and leading political figures.
 The Majlis al-Shura and the municipal councils are responsible to the sultan and the Council of Ministers.
-The next Majlis al-Shura elections are supposed to take place in autumn 2015.

 Since the defeat of the southern rebellions in the 1970s, the sultan's rule has been effectively unopposed.
 Although there were two attempts (in 1994 and 2005) by Islamist groups to organize opposition, the sultan enjoys an absolute and almost uncontested power to govern.
 He has always been able to draw on the loyalty of all security apparatuses.
-On several occasions since the Omani Spring in 2011, intellectuals and human rights activists submitted petitions to the ruler calling for widespread political reforms (a new constitution to create a parliamentary monarchy).
-In the vast majority of cases, the ruler was not the target of protests.
-However, the regime's reluctance to listen to the people's frustrations and to breach the taboo on key issues (such as the concentration of power in the sultan's hands and corruption), the refusal to appoint a prime minister or/and a crown prince, and the excessive security measures used against protesters have resulted in disillusionment about the regime's will to respond to democratic demands and to prepare the succession, which is growing more urgent due to the age of the sultan (born in 1940) and his reported health problems.
+However, on several occasions since the Omani Spring in 2011, intellectuals and human rights activists submitted petitions to the ruler calling for widespread political reforms (a new constitution to create a parliamentary monarchy).
+The regime's reluctance to listen to the people's frustrations and to breach the taboo on key issues (such as the concentration of power in the sultan's hands and corruption), the refusal to appoint a prime minister or/and a crown prince, and the excessive security measures used against protesters have resulted in disillusionment about the regime's will to respond to democratic demands and to prepare the succession, which is growing more urgent due to the age of the sultan (born in 1940) and his reported health problems.